 Traditional flea medications that are isoxazoline-based are designed to be taken orally by your pet.
 They then administer a drug throughout the bloodstream that kills the adult fleas when they feast.

 Firstly, this isn’t a good enough solution or treatment.
 Yes, it will kill the fleas when they are eating, but only in the adult stages.
-If you have an infestation, you’ll only kill off one wave of adult fleas to be replaced by the next set of adult fleas.
+If you have an infestation, you’ll only kill off one wave of adult fleas to replace the next set of adult fleas.
 You will quickly lose control.

 There are 5 main pesticide categories to be wary of: